OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 inputs and outputs, it can be hooked up to other components and included in other assemblies, and it can be run.
 For the Vehicle block to be connected to other components and used in a simulation or design study, the inputs and outputs have to be assigned.
-We essentially just want to promote the design and simulation variables from the Engine, Transmission, and Chasis components to the input and output of the Vehicle component.
+We essentially just want to promote the design and simulation variables from the Engine, Transmission, and Chassis components to the input and output of the Vehicle component.
 This can be done by creating passthroughs in the Vehicle assembly.

 .. _Code7: